-New loop ramps, with associated auxiliary lane, if required, must be offset to accommodate future widening of I-20.
+New loop ramps, if required, must be designed to accommodate future widening of I-20.
+Loop ramps shall be designed with a 30 mph design speed.
 Multi-lane loop ramps are not allowed.

 New ramp terminal profiles must accommodate intersection sight distance horizontally and vertically for crossroads.